smcguire36/fulcrum-desktop/docs/guides/installation.md

 #### macOS

-Install the .dmg, drag to `Applications`.
+Open the .dmg, drag the icon to `Applications`.
 That's it!

 #### Windows